utk-se/CodeAnalytics/README.md

  ## Running the Code

  Please make sure your GitHub keys are in `keys.json`.
 They can be created [here](https://github.com/settings/developers) under OAuth Apps.

+ Create a virtual environment for python 3 by typing `python3 -m venv env`.
+Then, activate the virtual environment by typing `source env/bin/activate`.
+Finally, install all the requirements by typing `pip install -r requirements.txt`.